 Bicyclettes de Hull

-Located on the Sir John A. Macdonald Parkway at Island Park Drive, as well as at the south entrance to Gatineau Park (P3).
+Located on the Sir John A. Macdonald Parkway at the Kitchissippi Lookout parking entrance.

 Available in all sizes and styles, our bikes are perfect for town or country.
 Visiting Canada's Capital region has never been so fun or easy.